 - If you have a fluff setting dial, turn it from fluff to dry or very dry.

 - Start your dryer, run it for five minutes, then open the door to see if your clothes are warm.
 If they aren’t, go to the next step.

-Clean the Lint Filter
+Clean Lint Filter in the Dryer